Shuttle Amateur Radio Experiment: History

 The second successful use of amateur radio in space was carried out by Anthony W. England (W0ORE) on Challenger flight STS-51F in 1985.
 He completed 130 contacts and sent 10 images via slow-scan television.
 In 1991, STS-37 became the first voyage to space on which the entire crew were licensed amateur radio operators.

-After these flights, amateur radios were often taken on the shuttles, as many as twenty-five before the program became known as ARISS.
+After these flights, amateur radios were often taken on the shuttles.
+Missions STS-51F through STS-37 were known as SAREX missions.
+The remaining missions were branded SAREX II.
+When the program moved to the International Space Station it became known as Amateur Radio on the International Space Station, abbreviated as ARISS.
 Licensed hams were able to participate during their free time.